ClearcodeHQ/migopy/README.rst

             pass

-You can add, additional migrations subtask
+You can add, additional migrations subtasks

 .. code-block:: python